-Targets set by the subject teacher referred to as part of normal class room practice.

-- APDR targets shared by LSA delivering the intervention and shared with the year group teachers to refer to during normal class teaching. - Sharing progress targets as part of the target setting meeting. - Joint planning of targets. - Contributing to Annual Review of an EHCP. - Using areas of interest as a focus for learning activities. - Support in accessing extra-curricular activities. - Empowering the child to ask for help as needed and develop independence skills to do things for themselves.
+- Targets set by the subject teacher referred to as part of normal class room practice. - Sharing progress targets as part of the target setting meeting. - Joint planning of targets. - Contributing to Annual Review of an EHCP. - Using areas of interest as a focus for learning activities. - Support in accessing extra-curricular activities. - Empowering the child to ask for help as needed and develop independence skills to do things for themselves.

-Monitoring and Evaluation of SEN
+Monitoring and Evaluation of SEND.